visiontao/ncd/README.md

 ## Citation
-If our code is usefull for your research, please cite the following papers.
+If our code is useful for your research, please cite the following papers.

 ```
 @article{zhuo2021unsup,